robiningelbrecht/drupal-amqp-rabbitmq/README.md

 ## Real-time migration example

-## Run a consumer as background process
+## Run a consumer as a background process